Anubis virus removal guide

-Anubis is a piece of malware classified as information stealer, it can be purchased on a hacker forum (its price starts from $100).
-Cyber criminals can use it as a tool to steal cryptocurrency wallets, information such as browsing cookies, passwords saved on web browsers, credit card details.
-Therefore, if there is any reason to suspect that this (or other malware of this type) is installed on a computer, then it should be uninstalled as soon as possible.
+Anubis is malware classified as an information stealer.
+It can be purchased on a hacker forum (starting from US$100).
+Cyber criminals can use it to steal cryptocurrency wallets, and information such as browsing cookies and passwords saved on browsers, and credit card details.
+Therefore, if there is any reason to suspect that this (or other) malware is installed on your computer, remove it immediately.

-Since this malware can be used to collect passwords, cyber criminals behind it could steal a variety of accounts (e.g., email, social media, banking-related, file hosting accounts) and misuse them for malicious purposes.
-For instance, they may use stolen accounts to make fraudulent purchases, transactions, spread malspam, phishing emails, steal identities, access sensitive documents, files, etc. Also, Anubis can be used to steal browser cookies.
-Cyber criminals may install stolen cookies with hashed passwords on their browsers which would allow them to access various accounts without having to log into them.
-Furthermore, Anubis is capable of stealing credit card details and cryptocurrency wallets - they could be misused to make fraudulent transactions and/or purchases too, or cyber criminals could sell them to third parties (other cyber criminals).
-To sum up, victims of Anubis attack may suffer monetary loss, lose access to various personal accounts, become victims of identity theft, experience serious problems related to browsing safety, online privacy, etc.
+Since this malware can be used to collect passwords, cyber criminals responsible can steal various accounts (e.g., email, social media, banking-related, file hosting accounts) and misuse them for malicious purposes.
+For instance, they may use stolen accounts to make fraudulent purchases and transactions, spread malspam and phishing emails, steal identities, access sensitive documents and files, etc. Anubis can also be used to steal browser cookies.
+Cyber criminals might install stolen cookies with hashed passwords on their browsers, which allows them to access various accounts without having to log into them.
+Furthermore, Anubis is capable of stealing credit card details and cryptocurrency wallets - these can be misused to make fraudulent transactions and purchases, or cyber criminals could sell them to third parties (other cyber criminals).
+In summary, victims of Anubis attacks might suffer monetary loss, lose access to various personal accounts, become victims of identity theft, experience serious problems relating to browsing safety and online privacy, etc.

 |Threat Type||Password-stealing virus, banking malware, spyware.|